Modified and social-distanced in-person worship services - Each Sunday at 11 a.m.

 Please read the information and guidelines listed below.
 These guidelines help to mitigate the risks of contracting Covid-19, while allowing modified in-person worship.

 Things to Know

-At this time, only the Sunday 11 a.m. worship service will be in-person.
-Wednesday Night Bible Studies and other services (i.e. Holy Week services) will be on-line only.
+At this time, only the Sunday 11 a.m. worship service is in-person.
+Wednesday Night Bible Study and other services will be on-line only.